 More about the policy

-Using recent data, the equivalent to insuring up to 25% below average using present-day risk is insuring up to 2.11 standard deviations below average though this does already have some small effects absent behavior change as units not typically making claims pull down that equivalency or, in other words, it already shifts exposure towards more stable yields.
+Using recent data, the equivalent to insuring up to 25% below average using present-day risk is insuring up to about 1.5 standard deviations below average though this does already have some small effects absent behavior change as units not typically making claims pull down that equivalency or, in other words, it already shifts exposure towards more stable yields.
 Here is how this would get formulated:

 • Average-based (current): loss = max(coverage percentage * average yield - actual yield, 0)